-New Zealand foods are always present on the world culinary maps.
+New Zealand foods are always present on the world’s culinary maps.
 Being an island country, New Zealand is famous for its fresh and delicious seafood, and you may have heard that the indigenous there always adore their sweet tooth.

 So now, let’s skip the chatting and get to see how those “Kiwis” enjoy their foods!

-It’s A Huge Shame Not To Try New Zealand Seafood Dishes
+New Zealand Seafood Dishes

 As mentioned above, New Zealand has a wide variety of seafood for being an island country.
 There are certain kinds of seafood that you can only enjoy properly in New Zealand.
 Therefore, always take your chance to try them when you get there.

-1. Fish And Chips
+1. Fish and Chips

 2. Whitebait Fritters